 If you find new parameter that is not in your database, it needs to be added either manually or during the import.

-At times, an import file will not import, either producing an error, showing many duplicate / superseded results, or having some other problem.
+On occasion, an import file will not import either producing an error, showing many duplicate / superseded results, or having some other problem.
 Sometimes these issues can be hard to track down.
 The most common issues are "ImportProblem" error/problem, bad dates, missing information, and occasionally a corrupted Excel file.

 There are many available import formats so first and foremost, make sure you have selected the appropriate format in the File Type and Format box on the IMPORT WIZARD form.
 While Version 8 will import an EDD in the DTS2012 format, but you have to select that format.
 If the EDD is not in the correct format, you may see the error message below.

 When the import file does not precisely match the format chosen you may be able to use one of the two User-Defined formats might do the job.
 The two User-Defined imports are Columnar and Crosstab.
 The former can be an Excel or delimited file while the latter is an Excel file.